European Banking Federation

 7 Mar 2025

-Their ask — Banks urge Member States to adopt a 'Capital Markets Mindset' - developing domestic markets through tax incentives and pension reforms rather than EU-wide regulatory solutions.
+Message — Banks urge Member States to adopt a 'Capital Markets Mindset' - developing domestic markets through tax incentives and pension reforms rather than EU-wide regulatory solutions.
 They reject proposals for a new common EU savings product, calling it unnecessary when diverse products already exist.
 They want simplified disclosure rules, easier securitization, and reduced capital requirements to unlock bank lending capacity.1234

-How it helps them — This would reduce banks' capital requirements and compliance costs while preserving their flexibility.567
+Why — This would reduce banks' capital requirements and compliance costs while preserving their flexibility.567

-Who loses — Retail investors lose potential protections from simpler, standardized products with clearer disclosures.89
+Impact — Retail investors lose potential protections from simpler, standardized products with clearer disclosures.89

 European Banking Federation urges permanent repo market rules